Articles for Riihimäki residents

 Riihimäki is a city where glass is not just a material, but a part of identity, history and future.
 In Riihimäki, glass is visible in the cityscape, lives in museums and is created in the hands of craftsmen.

-Read the article Four reasons why Riihimäki is Finland's leading glass city.
+Read the article on why Riihimäki is Finland's leading glass city.

 Riksuun rakastuneet Ari Laurila always speaks well of Riihimäki – even as a joke to his colleagues